BG earnings beat market view on LNG boost

 LONDON BG Group BG.L posted third-quarter earnings ahead of expectations, lifted by a strong performance in the British oil and gas firm's LNG business, as it raised its full-year profit guidance for the unit.

-BG posted underlying earnings of $1.02 billion (637.77 million pounds) in the three months to the end of September, beating a consensus forecast of $971 million from a company-supplied poll of 22 analysts, and representing a 4 percent rise on the same quarter last year.
+BG posted underlying earnings of $1.02 billion in the three months to the end of September, beating a consensus forecast of $971 million from a company-supplied poll of 22 analysts, and representing a 4 percent rise on the same quarter last year.

 Net profit in the third quarter gained 21 percent to $1.06 billion versus the same period last year.

-Higher commodity prices helped lift profits as well as what the company called favourable market conditions for its liquefied natural gas (LNG) business, which transports gas by ship across the globe.
+Higher commodity prices helped lift profits as well as what the company called favorable market conditions for its liquefied natural gas (LNG) business, which transports gas by ship across the globe.

 A profit-beat in BG's LNG division, which accounts for over a quarter of its total operating profit, helped offset production which grew by just 1 percent in the quarter, hurt by lower output from the company's North Sea fields where extensive maintenance was carried out.